 National Geodetic Vertical Datum (NGVD) of 1929

 Historically, NGVD 29 was the standard vertical datum used by the federal government for mapping projects.
 However, the North American Vertical Datum of 1988 (NAVD 88) is now the national standard.
 There are also many other different vertical datums available.
-Some older FIRMs are still use NGVD 29.
-To learn more about vertical datums, visit the Understanding Vertical Datums page.
+Elevations on some older FIRMs are still referenced to NGVD 29.
+To learn more about vertical datums, visit the Vertical Datum FAQ.

-Nor’easters typically become most intense near New England and the Canadian Maritime Provinces.
 In addition to heavy snow and rain, nor’easters can bring gale force winds greater than 58 miles per hour.
 These storms can produce rough seas, coastal flooding and beach erosion.
-(Source: National Oceanic and Atmospheric Administration
+(Source: National Oceanic and Atmospheric Administration)

 North American Vertical Datum (NAVD) of 1988

-The vertical control datum established for vertical control surveying in the Unites States of America based upon the General Adjustment of the North American Datum of 1988.
+A vertical datum established for vertical control surveying in the Unites States.
 It replaces the National Geodetic Vertical Datum of 1929.
-To learn more about vertical datums, visit the Understanding Vertical Datums page.
+To learn more about vertical datums, visit the Vertical Datum FAQ.